-- Educate others on disease information, resources, and research available to them to aid them in their own healing journey
+Educate others on disease information, resources, and research available to them to aid them in their own healing journey

 This has truly been a dream of mine for years, so I am super excited to begin this lovely blogging journey with you!
 I cannot wait to share all the information, knowledge, and resources I have stored in my autoimmune disease toolbox!
 Now, all I have to do is write about them!

 As you are reading, please do remember that I am not a medical professional, nurse, health coach, or any other health professional of any kind.
 I am a patient with years of experience with autoimmune disease and will be sharing information and resources from a patient’s perspective; however, please do keep in mind that anything that I share here should not replace any medical advice you should receive from a doctor or other medical professional.
-Please consult your doctor before changing anything in your routine or care.
+Please consult with your doctor before changing anything in your routine or care.
 You can also read more about this here.